datalex42/datalex42/README.md

 <hr>

  <center><p align = "center"> :wave:
    Hello!
-I'm Alexander, a social scientist with a passion for data science.
+I'm Alex, a social scientist with a passion for data science.
 As an eager learner in the field, I'm constantly honing my skills in Python, SQL, and command-line interface tools.
 Excited to explore and develop innovative data-driven solutions! </p> </center>

 <hr>